Back to California

 Plain English Breakdown

-The bill summary and digest do not provide specific details about the standards for using flash-bang grenades or how the new reporting requirements will be enforced.
+The bill summary and digest do not provide specific details on enforcement mechanisms for unauthorized use or reporting requirements.

-Rules on Flash-Bang Grenades and Explosive Breaching Charges
+Rules for Flash-Bang Grenades and Explosive Breaching Charges

 What This Bill Does